Cooking Gorgeous

 Pour the lukewarm water, yeast, and half of the flour together in a large bowl.

-mix the yeast and water in a bowl
+The yeast and water are mixed in a bowl.

 Mix all the ingredients, cover the bowl, and let it rest in a warm place for 30 minutes.

-last stage of the rising, the dough is ready
+In the last stage of the rising, the naan dough is ready.

 During this time, the dough will noticeably become smoother.